laboratory-for-translational-medicine/SlicerCineTrack/README.md

 * Hint: Click on the `>>` button to show the `Add` button
 * Ensure to add the path to `SlicerCineTrack/Track`
 * After the path is added, the program will restart

-Follow Steps 2, 3, 4, 5, 6 from the setup guide

 ### Extension Development